slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *'Loneliness really haunts me.
 That’s a theme for the young – not wanting to be alone, not wanting to be older, not wanting to give up their teenage lack of responsibility.
 They postpone everything in order to find some beauty, which becomes increasingly difficult as you get older.
 And you can’t go back to it.
 It’s an endless subject.' -- John Cassavetes*

 <!--
+Own my house on 40 acres with clean water river frontage, and assets i can enjoy & be creative with (car, motorcyles, music equipment, tools etc)

 making life more difficult than needed!

 5. Spend Your Money on Experiences and Adopt a Minimalist Lifestyle